techidaily/site-facebook/source/_posts/meta-grants-extension-exploring-reasons-behind-encryption-push-to-23.md

  Meta's goal is to integrate all functionalities on Facebook, Facebook Messenger, Instagram, and WhatsApp.
 This will enable users to post messages across the four apps, with each app's existing features available across the board.

  From a business perspective, this is a no-brainer for Meta.
-According to[Statista](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) , all four apps had combined monthly active users of 7.6 billion as of October 2021.
+According to [Statista](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) , all four apps had combined monthly active users of 7.6 billion as of October 2021.

  Related:[What Is End-to-End Encryption?](https://www.makeuseof.com/what-is-end-to-end-encryption/)